LerryAlexander/apply-digital-cypress-test/README.md

   Note: more test cases can be designed for this feature, these are just an example of a few of them.
 Also, more test cases like this can be designed for SignUp feature, Selecting products, etc.

-  As part of the strategy fot edge test cases I decided to use [fixture](https://docs.cypress.io/api/commands/fixture) file in Cypress to use the concept of **Data Driven Testing**, so I can pass different input values to the test by using a Json file.
+  As part of the strategy fot edge test cases I decided to use [fixtures](https://docs.cypress.io/api/commands/fixture) file in Cypress to use the concept of *[Data Driven Testing](https://www.browserstack.com/guide/data-driven-testing-using-cypress)*, so I can pass different input values to the test by using a Json file.

  ## Environment Setup: